 Glaucoma is a group of diseases that damage the eye’s optic nerve.
 The eye needs a certain amount of pressure to work properly.
 However, Glaucoma occurs when the normal fluid pressure inside the eyes rises.
 Glaucoma is often called ‘the sneak thief of sight’.
 The disease may have no warning signs and is one of the leading causes of blindness.

 Our team approach to the screening, monitoring and the medical treatment of glaucoma ensures our patients receive the most up to date approach of the prevention of damage to your vision from this ocular disease.
-If necessary, our board certified ophthalmologists, Dr. Gorman and Dr. Moskowitz are available to perform the most advanced laser and/or surgical procedures.
+If necessary, our board-certified ophthalmologists, Dr. Gorman and Dr. Rosenthal are available to perform the most advanced laser and/or surgical procedures.

 Age – With increasing age, Glaucoma becomes more common.